 a.
 Hand delivering original clearances to Ms. McLaughlin between the hours of 8:00am – 4:30pm Monday through Friday.

 b.
 Sending original clearances via US mail to Ms. McLaughlin at Chancellor Center, 30 North Chancellor Street, Newtown, PA 18940.
+Please provide your email address and phone number on your clearances.

 3. When all clearances are completed the volunteer will be permitted to begin providing volunteer services in the district.
 Volunteers will be provided a volunteer badge (at each visit) to wear while providing services.
 CRSD yellow volunteer badges will no longer be issued and are no longer valid.